If you want a

 still work properly with this wire cut and capped – this was an idle

-this into pin #46 signal return.
+switch to ground it.
 This will complete the connection and

 5.

-Closing
+Closing Steps

 Unplug the vacuum

-hose going to your MAP sensor and leave it unplugged on the MAP, Then cap
+hose going to your MAP sensor and leave it unplugged on the MAP, then cap

 The above information does not include wiring in the Electronic (computer)